 The Governing Body does its best to secure the necessary provision for any pupil identified as having special educational needs.
-The nominated governor, Karen Hornby, has a specific role to monitor and report on this provision and works closely with the SENCO in order that reports to the governing body are made regularly.
+The nominated governors, Susan Halliwell and Karen Hornby, has a specific role to monitor and report on this provision and works closely with the SENCO in order that reports to the governing body are made regularly.
 The nominated governor,